-The course aims to offer students an introduction to basic transcultural health and nursing concepts.
-The course includes: self-assessment of differentiation cultural biases, the culture. between terms ethnicity, cultural diversity, minority and race; and specific transcultural concepts with regard to nursing and health practice.
+The aim of the course is to introduce The course aims to offer students an introduction to basic transcultural health and nursing concepts.
+The course includes: self-assessment of cultural biases. differentiation between the terms culture. ethnicity, cultural diversity, minority and race; and specific transcultural concepts with regard to nursing and health practice.
 Components of a thorough cultural assessment will also be discussed.
-Several different cultures will be explored regarding differences in communication, use personal of space, social organization, time, environmental control and biological responses The course explores cultural responses pain, gender differences. different cultural practices in health.
+Several different cultures will be explored regarding differences in communication, use of personal space, social organization, time, environmental control and biological responses The course explores cultural responses to pain, gender differences, different cultural practices in health.
 At the end of the course students will understand cultural sensitive and cultural appropriate care and its importance in delivering quality individualized and community care.